Updated: Published:

 Our vintage, interlocking snake vertebrae beads were made in the early to mid-1900s in Europe by Czech, German and some French producers as trade beads.

-Czechoslovakia in particular was fast catching up with Venetian production at this time and they recognized the cost-effective benefits of producing simpler beads than the Venetians with far less decorative attributes.
+Czechoslovakia in particular was fast catching up with Venetian production at this time and they recognised the cost-effective benefits of producing simpler beads than the Venetians with far less decorative attributes.

 Snake Beads were the ideal choice partly due to their simple scalable design but also because the Europeans had learned that snake symbolism was potent and prevalent in African culture where actual snake vertebrae were used for many purposes.